 In 2008 a new Part 4 of the Commerce Act was introduced.
 The purpose of Part 4 is to promote the long-term benefit of consumers in markets where there is little or no competition and little or no likelihood of a substantial increase in competition.
-In

-Commented [A7]: We recommend the references to standard 2885 be consistent in the document and refer to AS 2885.
-The pink block should be consistent with the narrative and refer to AS 2885 particular, it provides for the regulation of the price and quality of goods or services in such markets, including the market for gas pipeline services, both transmission and distribution.
+In particular, it provides for the regulation of the price and quality of goods or services in such markets, including the market for gas pipeline services, both transmission and distribution.